Skip to content

 }

-• Systems are partial class (source generation fills in boilerplate)
+• Systems are partial class — the source generator fills in the rest.

 {